STMARobotics/ftc-romi-bootcamp/lessons/lesson-2.md

-# Lesson 2 - Control the LED with the Controller Two Buttons
+# Lesson 2 - Control the LED with the Controller

 ## Reset workspace
 Discard all changes - this will get you back to a spot that is the same for everyone on the lesson.